 The classification determines the method by which the financial assets are carried on the consolidated statement of financial position subsequent to initial recognition and how changes in value are recorded.
-Subscription receipts receivable is measured at amortized cost with subsequent impairments recognized in profit or loss.
+Other current assets is measured at amortized cost with subsequent impairments recognized in profit or loss.
 Cash is classified as FVTPL.